MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/practical_skills.md

 ## Practical Skills

 - The Fundamentals of Engineering (FE) exam passed 2008
--	Hydrologic modeling of snow and snowmelt using SnowModel (UNR)
+-	Hydrologic modeling of snow and snowmelt using SnowModel
--	Hydraulic modeling of river flow using HEC-RAS 1D & 2D (AWS)
+-	Hydraulic modeling of river flow using HEC-RAS 1D & 2D
--	Spatial analysis and mapping using ArcGIS, QGIS, and R (UNR, CU)
+-	Spatial analysis and mapping using ArcGIS, QGIS, and R
--	Computer programing and data processing using R and MATLAB (UNR, CU)
+-	Computer programing and data processing using R and MATLAB
--	Surveying and leveling using a total station and rod and level (McM LTER)
+-	Surveying and leveling using a total station and rod and level
--	Infield flow measurements and sediment sampling (McM LTER, INSTARR, CU)
+-	Infield flow measurements and sediment sampling
--	Infield snow sampling for measuring liquid water content and cold content (UNR)
+-	Infield snow sampling for measuring liquid water content and cold content
--	Structural Engineering, foundation design, steal and wood structure (SFSU)
+-	Structural Engineering, foundation design, steal and wood structure